 Stuttering in Valorant.
 Frame drops in Warzone.
 Apex Legends refusing to hit 144fps despite your hardware being capable of it.
 In competitive games, a stutter at the wrong moment costs you kills and rankings.
-This guide walks you through every meaningful FPS optimisation technique available in Windows 11 in 2026, with a specific focus on AI upscaling (DLSS 4 and FSR 4), Hardware-Accelerated GPU Scheduling, and the changes that provide the highest real-world gain.
+This guide walks you through every meaningful FPS optimisation technique available in Windows 11 in 2026, with a specific focus on AI upscaling (DLSS 4 Multi Frame Generation and FSR 4), Hardware-Accelerated GPU Scheduling, and the changes that provide the highest real-world gain.
+Last updated: June 7, 2026.

 Step 1: Get Your Baseline — Before You Change Anything

 Before optimising, you need data.
-Use MSI Afterburner + RivaTuner Statistics Server (free) or your GPU’s built-in overlay (Alt+R for NVIDIA, Ctrl+Shift+O for AMD Radeon).
+Use MSI Afterburner + RivaTuner Statistics Server (free) or your GPU’s built-in overlay (Alt+R for NVIDIA App, Ctrl+Shift+O for AMD Adrenalin).
 Record:

 - Average FPS (the headline number)